appfarms/CoreTextLabel/README.md

 CoreTextLabel
 =============

-Simple UILabel replacement to display NSAttributedString by HTML in iOS applications (>= 3.2).
+UILabel replacement to draw NSAttributedString or HTML with custom font and color in iOS applications. "numberOfLines" and "truncation" (NSLineBreakByTruncatingTail) is supported.

 ## Example